santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 > *What is ChatGPT?*

-To answer this question, it's important to first define a few key ideas related to
+To answer this question, it's important to first define a few key ideas related to Artificial Intelligence (AI).